edge-servers/immunity-docs/general/architecture.rst

 dynamically and non-hierarchically to as many other nodes as possible and cooperate with one another to efficiently route data from/to clients.

-OpenWrt supports the standard mesh mode (802.11s) and OpenWISP supports this mode out of the box.
+OpenWrt supports the standard mesh mode (802.11s) and Immunity supports this mode out of the box.

 It is also possible to support other popular dynamic  open source